micro-ROS/micro_ros_arduino/README.md

 ## How to build the precompiled library

+If you need to add custom packages or types, or customize any internal parameter of the micro-ROS stack, you will need to recompile this library from source code:

 ```bash
 docker pull microros/micro_ros_static_library_builder:foxy
 docker run -it --rm -v $(pwd):/project --env MICROROS_LIBRARY_FOLDER=extras microros/micro_ros_static_library_builder:foxy